 Introduction

-A flower, whether wild or domestic, is the colorful, sometimes fragrant production of certain plants (often seen with the stem).
+There’s nothing quite like a flower, whether wild or domestic, is the colorful, sometimes fragrant production of certain plants (often seen with the stem).
 More specifically, in botany, it is the characteristic organ of higher plants (phanerogams) comprising protective parts and fertile parts.
 There are more than 200 edible flowers but only about fifty of these flowers have a truly gastronomic interest.
 These can be classified into three categories:

 - Decorative flowers at flavor neutral and colors attractive, like the blueberry.